estherdomfeh213/thme/README.md

     Setting up logging and monitoring devices: Proper network logging and monitoring are essential for detecting malicious activities and intrusions.
 If a new unauthorized device appears on our network, we should be able to detect it.

+### Areas of Defensive Security
+#### Summmary

+Security Operations Center (SOC)
+ A Security Operation Center(SOC) is a team of cyber security professionals that monitors the network and its systems to detect malicious cyber secuirity events.
+  SOC is interested in:
+  1. Vulnerabilites
+  2. Policy voilations
+  3. Unauthorized activity
+  4. Network intrusion.

+  **Threat Intelligence**